-Methylothon is an initiative to bring lessons in microbial ecology and evolution to the high school classroom, using the ubiquitous, friendly, plant-associated pink organisms of the genus Methylobacterium.
+Methylothon is an initiative to bring lessons in microbial ecology and evolution to the high school classroom, using the ubiquitous, friendly, plant-associated pink organisms of the genera Methylobacterium and Methylorubrum.
 On this site you’ll find materials for building a microbial ecology lesson that fits into your own curriculum, beginning with isolating your very own Methylobacterium cultures from plants near you, through genetic identification and phenotypic characterization.

 This project is funded by a grant from the National Science Foundation Division of Environmental Biology, Dimensions of Biodiversity program (award 1831838).